cmlavin/FoodForThought/README.md

 [Food For Thought Demo](http://foodforthought-flatiron.herokuapp.com/)

-Food brings people together.
-Food For Thought is a full stack web application inspired by chef's cookbooks where they tell the stories behind their recipes.
+Food For Thought is a full stack web application inspired by chef's cookbooks where they share recipes and tell the stories behind them.
 The entire application is written in Ruby on Rails using a PostgreSQL database to persist user information, recipes, ingredients, and stories.
 The responsive front-end is built using Materialize and ERB templates.

 ## Features